IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models

 \subsection{LLMs used for evaluation}

-\paragraph{Open LLMs} We evaluate on three \emph{encoder-decoder open LLM}: Flan-T5-XXL~\citep{chung2022scaling}, mT0-XXL-MT~\citep{muennighoff-etal-2023-crosslingual}, and Aya-101~\citep{Ustun2024AyaMA} that have been instruction fine-tuned on T5 (FlanT5) and multilingual T5 pre-trained on 101 languages (mT0 and Aya-101) models.
+\paragraph{Open LLMs} We evaluate on two \emph{encoder-decoder open LLM}: mT0-XXL-MT~\citep{muennighoff-etal-2023-crosslingual}, and Aya-101~\citep{Ustun2024AyaMA} that have been instruction fine-tuned and multilingual T5 pre-trained on 101 languages (mT0 and Aya-101) models.
 Furthermore, these models are also all designed to be \emph{massively multilingual} and explicitly optimized to work outside of English.
-The instruction data were constructed from several supervised NLP tasks with diverse prompts in different languages.
-Aya-101 additionally includes some synthetic data generated from Cohere Command model~\citep{cohereCommand}, and a large amount of translated data from English to cover several languages~\citep{singh2024aya}.
-The languages covered during instruction tuning differ for different models, mT0, FlanT5, and Aya covered 46, 60, and 101 languages respectively.
+The languages covered during instruction tuning differ for different models, mT0 and Aya covered 46 and 101 languages respectively.

-Additionally we evaluate of seven \emph{decoder-only open LLM} models: BLOOMZ 7B~\citep{workshop2023bloom}, Gemma 7B~\citep{gemmateam2024gemma}, LLaMa 2 7B~\citep{touvron2023llama}, LLaMa 3 (8B \& 70B)~\citep{metaIntroducingMeta}, Command-(R \& R+)~\citep{cohereCommand}.
+Additionally we evaluate on eight \emph{decoder-only open LLM} models: BLOOMZ 7B~\citep{workshop2023bloom}, Gemma 2 (9B \& 27B)~\cite{Riviere2024Gemma2I}, LLaMa 3 8B~\citep{metaIntroducingMeta}, LLaMa 3.1 (8B \& 70B)~\citep{Dubey2024TheL3}, Command-R (August version)~\citep{cohereCommand}, and LLaMaX 3 8B~\citep{lu2024llamax}.
 These models' weights are openly available under various licenses, ranging from fully permissive to non-commercial, research-only licenses.
 We evaluate the instruction-tuned variant of these models.
-Generally, with the exception of BLOOMZ, these models did not report including any African languages in their pre-training.
-BLOOMZ included 22 African languages, mainly from Niger-Congo language family.
+All models were pre-trained from scratch except LLaMaX that undergo continue pre-training on 100 languages including 13 languages covered in \iroko, except Ewe, Twi, Kinyarwanda and Vai.
+We used LLaMAX3-8B-Alpaca, instruction-tuned on English Alpaca~\cite{alpaca}.

-\paragraph{Closed LLM} We limit our evaluation to only OpenAI GPT (3.5-0125, 4-Turbo-0125, 4o)~\citep{chatgpt}, and Claude OPUS~\citep{anthropicClaude} models.
+\paragraph{Closed LLM} We limit our evaluation to only OpenAI GPT (3.5-0125, 4-Turbo-0125, 4o-mini-07-18, 4o-08-06)~\citep{chatgpt}, Gemini-1.5-Pro~\citep{Reid2024Gemini1U}, and Claude OPUS~\citep{anthropicClaude} models.
 Recent work has shown that proprietary models tend to exhibit better multilingual capabilities~\cite{Ahuja2023MEGAVERSEBL}, although specifics regarding their pre-training and instruction fine-tuning processes are not disclosed.

-\subsection{Evaluation settings}
+\subsection{Evaluation Settings}